spryker/spryker-docs/_includes/pbc/all/install-features/202212.1/install-the-product-configuration-feature.md

 ### 5) Import data

 The following imported entities are used as product configurations in Spryker.
-Follow the steps to import product configuration data:
+To import product configuration data, follow these steps:

 1. Prepare data according to your requirements using the following demo data: